js42721/fastrandom/README.md

 FastRandom
 ==========

-A fast, high-quality alternative to java.util.Random.
+A faster, more "random" alternative to java.util.Random.
 It includes the following non-cryptographic pseudorandom number generators:

 * <b>Mersenne Twister</b> - a 623-dimensionally equidistributed generator with a
-ginormous period of 2<sup>19937</sup> - 1 by Matsumoto and Nishimura.
+period of 2<sup>19937</sup> - 1 by Matsumoto and Nishimura.
 * <b>Taus88</b> - a maximally equidistributed linear feedback shift register by L'Ecuyer.
 * <b>WELL512a</b> - part of the WELL (Well Equidistributed Long-period Linear) series by L'Ecuyer, Matsumoto, and Panneton.

-All of these generators perform well on statistical tests of randomness and should work well for simulations and most other non-cryptographic uses.
+All of these generators perform favorably on statistical tests of randomness and are well suited for simulations and most other non-cryptographic uses.

-The table below provides some basic information about the generators.
-The time column shows the time required to generate 10<sup>9</sup> numbers on a 2 GHz Intel Core 2 Duo.
+Use the information in the table below to determine which generator is most appropriate for your use case.
+The time column shows the time required to produce 10<sup>9</sup> numbers on a 2 GHz Intel Core 2 Duo.

 | Name             | Period                | State size (words) | Time (s) |
 | :--------------- | :-------------------- | :----------------- | :------- |